Jorge Ben: Early life and career

 Holdings both television programs O Fino da Bossa and Jovem Guarda from Rede Record, after being reprimanded by the production of "O Fino da Bossa", chose to participate in the Jovem Guarda, soon after, joined the program Divino, Maravilhoso from TV Tupi, presented by Caetano Veloso and Gilberto Gil.

 Jorge Ben's first public appearances were in small festivals organised by his friends, where bossa nova and rock and roll predominated.
 As with most musicians of the time, Ben was initially influenced by João Gilberto even though he was quite innovative in his own right.
-The aforementioned song, "Mas, que Nada!", was his first big hit in Brazil, and remains to this day the most played song in the United States sung entirely in Portuguese.
 Outside of Brazil, the song is better known in cover versions by Sérgio Mendes and the Tamba Trio.
 The song has also been reinterpreted by prominent jazz artists including Ella Fitzgerald, Oscar Peterson, Dizzy Gillespie and Al Jarreau; as well as other samba artists of the time, such as Elza Soares.

-His musical work has been vastly sampled by music producers and DJs, and covered by many bands in a variety of genres such as heavy metal, disco, rock, reggae, jazz, drum and bass, house music and more.
+His musical work has been vastly sampled by music producers and DJs in a variety of genres such as jazz funk, disco, and acid jazz.

+Ben composed song "Mas, que Nada!" in 1963.
 Ben's 1963 debut album Samba Esquema Novo was met with great acclaim from fans, and encouraged Philips to capitalize on the success with immediate follow-up albums.
 The label pressured Ben to hastily record songs imitative of his debut, along with cover songs, resulting in the three albums within the span of 18 months and a strain on the singer's relationship with Philips.
 He left the label after his 1965 album Big Ben.